-Now, I really don’t think a place where the worm does not die and the fire is not quenched can have a good part of Hell and a bad part of Hell.
+How can a place where the worm does not die and the fire is not quenched have a better part?
 I don’t believe there will be a group that is suffering through unquenchable fire look over and say, “I’m sure glad I’m not in that part of the Lake of Fire”.
 It’s ridiculous to think there are levels of Hell.
 Just like there is reward in Heaven, there is the negative reward in Hell.

 The same thought goes for Hell, how could it be any worse?

 When we look at scripture regarding reward and punishment, we see a particular pattern.

 Matthew 6:16 “Moreover, when you fast, do not be like the hypocrites, with a sad countenance.
 For they disfigure their faces that they may appear to men to be fasting.
 Assuredly, I say to you, they have their reward.”